thilina4321/thilina4321/README.md

 - 🔭 I’m currently studing at **Institute of technology university of Moratuwa**

-- 🌱 I’ have 8 months Industry experience as Intern software engineer @ Arimac.
+- 🌱 I have 8 months Industry experience as Intern software engineer @ Arimac.

-- 💬 Ask me about **MERN STACK**
+- 💬 Love to talk, about **MERN STACK**

 - ⚡ I Have hands on industry experience of **REACT.js , NODE.js , NEXT.js , MONDOGB**